Codecademy/docs/content/uiux/concepts/design-methodologies/terms/design-sprint/design-sprint.md

 ## About Design Sprint

-Design Sprint allows the team to quickly and efficiently conceptualize solutions to problems and validate them before integrating into the product.
+A design sprint allows the team to quickly and efficiently conceptualize solutions to problems and validate them before integrating them into the product.

 Another design methodology similar to Design Sprint is [Design Thinking](https://www.codecademy.com/resources/docs/uiux/design-methodologies/design-thinking).
 The major difference between the two is that Design Sprint (as the name suggests) is used to explore solutions with speed before investing resources into development.
 Additionally, Design Thinking is an iterative process while Design Sprint is not.